-12.14 Gauges / FLARM, Other FLARM radar: This enables the display of the FLARM radar gauge.
+13.14 Gauges / FLARM, Other

+FLARM radar : This enables the display of the FLARM radar gauge.
 The track bearing of the target relative to the track bearing of the aircraft is displayed as an arrow head, and a triangle pointing up or down shows the relative altitude of the target relative to you.

-Auto close FLARM: This will close the FLARM radar view when all FLARM traffic has gone.

-Thermal assistant: Enables the display of the ThermalAssistant gauge.
-Thermal band: Enables the display of the thermal profile (climb band) overlay on the map.

-Final glide bar MC0: If set to ON the final glide bar will show a second arrow indicating the required altitude to reach the final waypoint at MC zero.

-In all FLARM environment, the colour of the target indicates the threat level.
+Auto close FLARM : This will close the FLARM radar view when all FLARM traffic has gone.
+Thermal assistant : Enables the display of the ThermalAssistant gauge.
+Thermal band : Enables the display of the thermal profile (climb band) over- lay on the map.
+Final glide bar MC0 : If set to ON the final glide bar will show a second arrow indi- cating the required altitude to reach the final waypoint at MC zero.
+I FLARM environment, the colour of the target indicates the at level.

-12.15 Gauges / Vario This page bundles all details to the vario-gauge and is entirely classified as expert setup.
-Speed arrows: Whether to show speed command arrows on the vario gauge.
-When shown, in cruise mode, arrows point up to command slow down; arrows point down to command speed up.
+13.15 Gauges / Vario

+This page bundles all details to the vario-gauge and is entirely classified as expert setup.
-Show average: Whether to show the average climb rate.
-In cruise mode, this switches to showing the average net airmass rate.
-Show MacCready: Whether to show the MacCready setting.
-Show bugs: Whether to show the bugs percentage.

-Show ballast: Whether to show the ballast percentage.
-Show gross: Whether to show the gross vario value.
-Averager needle: If true, the vario gauge will display a hollow averager needle.
+- Speed arrows\: Whether to show speed command arrows on the vario gauge.
+When shown, in cruise mode, arrows point up to command slow down; arrows point down to command speed up. - Show average\: Whether to show the average climb rate.
+In cruise mode, this switches to showing the average net airmass rate. - Show MacCready\: Whether to show the MacCready setting. - Show bugs\ : Whether to show the bugs percentage. - Show ballast\ : Whether to show the ballast percentage. - Show gross\: Whether to show the gross vario value. - Averager needle\ : If true, the vario gauge will display a hollow averager needle.
 During cruise, this needle displays the average net value.
 During circling, this needle displays the average gross value.

-12.16 Gauges / Audio Vario This page bundles all details to the audio vario-gauge.
-Audio Vario: Enable/Disable the audio variometer.
+13.16 Gauges / Audio Vario

+This page bundles all details to the audio vario-gauge.
-Volume: Set the volume of the variometer sounds.

-Enable Deadband: Enable/Disable the mute for audio output when the current lift is in a certain range around zero.
+Audio Vario : Enable/Disable the audio variometer.
+Volume : Set the volume of the variometer sounds.
+Enable Deadband : Enable/Disable the mute for audio output when the current lift is in a certain range around zero.
 Min.
-Frequency: The tone frequency that is played at maximum sink rate.
-Zero Frequency: The tone frequency that is played at zero climb rate.
+Frequency : The tone frequency that is played at maximum sink rate.
+Zero Frequency : The tone frequency that is played at zero climb rate.
 Max.
-Frequency: The tone frequency that is played at maximum climb rate.
-Deadband min. lift: If the deadband feature is enabled the vario will play sounds when the climb rate is below this threshold.

-Deadband max. lift: If the deadband feature is enabled the vario will play sounds when the climb rate is above this threshold.
+Frequency : The tone frequency that is played at maximum climb rate.
+Deadband min. lift : If the deadband feature is enabled the vario will play sounds when the climb rate is below this threshold.
+Deadband max. lift : If the deadband feature is enabled the vario will play sounds when the climb rate is above this threshold.

-12.17 Task Defaults / Task Rules Task rules may be defined to limit valid starts according to competition rules.
-Start max. speed: Maximum speed allowed in start observation zone.
-Set to 0 for no limit.
+13.17 Task Defaults / Task Rules

+Task rules may be defined to limit valid starts according to competition rules.